motoki317/sc/README.md

 - No manual `Set()` needed - no risk of accidentally using different keys.
 - Only the cache key is passed to the pre-provided replacement function - no risk of over-caching or under-caching.

-This is why sc does not have a `Set()` method, and forces to provide replacement function on setup.
+This is why sc does not have a `Set()` method, and forces you to provide replacement function on setup.
 In this way, there is no risk of cache stampede and possible bugs described above - sc will handle it for you.

 ### But I still want to manually `Set()` value on update!

 By the nature of the design, sc is a no-write-allocate type cache.
-You update the value on the backing data-store, and then call `Forget()` to clear the value on the cache. sc will automatically load the value next time `Get()` is called.
+You update the value on the data-store, and then call `Forget()` to clear the value on the cache. sc will automatically load the value next time `Get()` is called.

-One could design another 'cache layer' library with `Set()` method which automatically calls the pre-provided update function which updates the backing data-store, then updates the value on the cache.
+One could design another cache layer library with `Set()` method which automatically calls the pre-provided update function which updates the data-store, then updates the value on the cache.
-But that would add whole another level of complexity - sc aims to be a simple foolproof cache layer.
+But that would add whole another level of complexity - sc aims to be a simple cache layer.

 ## Borrowed Ideas